wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 any event to the lower level and hence will not be blocked by the event that issued the `Fetch` (which forms a circular wait dependency).

+##### handleInv()

+Method `handleInv()` handles the `Inv` event, which will only be received by a non-owner.
+For `I` state blocks, the request is a no-op, and does not need to be replied.
+For `S` state blocks, the handler first checks whether there is any upper level sharers.
+If at least one exists, then the event is first inserted into the front entry of the MSHR register, and if the insertion is successful, it just issues invalidations to the upper levels by calling `invalidateSharers()`, and transiting the state to `S_Inv`.

+For `I_B` state blocks, the `Inv` event just orders before it, and causes both the directory and the data entry, if one exists, to be deallocated.